-to adjourn (a.k.a. 'adjourn sine die ' - ends a meeting and/or a session immediately) hoʻokuʻu ʻānō to set the time (as an order of the day) when the meeting or session will adjourn that day hoʻokuʻu i kekahi manawa to adjourn to [or until] a certain date (ends the meeting for the day and tells the date for the next meeting when the session will continue) hoʻokuʻu ā kekahi lā
+to adjourn (aka 'adjourn sine die ' - ends a meeting and/or a session immediately) hoʻokuʻu ʻānō to set the time (as an order of the day) when the meeting or session will adjourn that day hoʻokuʻu i kekahi manawa to adjourn to [ or until ] a certain date (ends the meeting for the day and tells the date for the next meeting when the session will continue) hoʻokuʻu ā kekahi lā

-There is, therefore, an important difference between the motion "to adjourn to ..." [ho 'oku 'u a ...]
-And the motion "to adjourn at ..." [ho 'oku 'u i ...].
+There is, therefore, an important difference between the motion "to adjourn to ..." [ $ho'oku'u \bar{a}$ ...]
+And the motion "to adjourn at ..." [ho'oku'u ma ...].
 It should also be noted that only the unqualified motion to adjourn (the first in the above chart) is a privileged motion.
 The motion to adjourn at a specific time later in the meeting is an incidental main motion and does not take precedence over other motions pending.

-Another privileged motion, though not as high a rank as Recess and Adjourn is the motion to Call for the Orders of the Day [Kāhea no ke Kuhikuhi 'ana o ka Lā].
+Another privileged motion, though not as high a rank as Recess and Adjourn is the motion to Call for the Orders of the Day [ke Kāhea 'ana no ke Kuhikuhi 'ana o ka $L\bar{a}$ ].
 This motion, which does not require a second, entitles a single member of the organization to require that the meeting take up the business in its prescribed order or require the assembly to conform to its adopted agenda by taking up the business due to come up at the time unless two thirds of those voting wish to do otherwise.
 If in order at the time provided, it even interrupts a person speaking.
-For instance, if an adopted agenda provides the time for adjournment, and that time has arrived, any member may call for the orders of the day and, without further motion required, the Chair should say, "The orders of the day are called for, the meeting is adjourned."
+For instance, if an adopted agenda provides the time for adjournment, and that time has arrived, any member may call for the orders of the day are called for; the meeting is adjourned."
 Or the Chair may say, "The orders of the day are called for; shall we proceed to the orders of the day and adjourn?"
-Twothirds must vote "no" if the meeting is to continue past the time set for that business on the agenda.
+Two-thirds must vote "no" if the meeting is to continue past the time set for that business on the agenda.

-Incidental Motions [Nā Noi 'Ao 'ao]:
+Incidental Motions [Nā Noi 'Ao'ao]:

-Another set of secondary motions is called 'incidental motions' [nā noi 'ao 'ao].
+Another set of secondary motions is called 'incidental motions' [nā noi 'ao'ao].
 These motions deal with questions of procedure and are related (incidental) to the main question in such a way that they must usually be decided immediately, before business can proceed.
-Incidental motions are therefore considered 'non-ranking' ['a'ohe kūlana] since, unlike subsidiary [pili] and privileged ['a'e] secondary motions, they will be in order immediately and not have to wait in line according to the rank they have.
+Incidental motions are therefore considered 'non-ranking' [a'ohe kūlana] since, unlike subsidiary [pili] and privileged ['a'e] secondary motions, they will be in order immediately and not have to wait in line according to the rank they have.
 Most incidental motions are undebatable.